dieghernan/dieghernan.github.io/collections/_posts/2023-12-16-bertin_dots.md

 The previous plot is based on the centroids of each cell of the raster, that is, by definition, a rectangular grid.
-I would like also to experiment with hexagonal grids (i.e. grid of hexagons) since I have the feeling that looks more "natural" than the rectangular ones, that presents a regularity hardly seen in the wild.
+I would like also to experiment with hexagonal grids (i.e. a grid of hexagons) since I have the feeling that they look more "natural" than the rectangular ones, which present a regularity hardly seen in the wild.

-The issue here is that `terra` does not produce this type of grids, however it is possible to create them with `sf::st_make_grid()`, so the workflow for this altenative is:
+The issue here is that `terra` does not produce this type of grids, however it is possible to create them with `sf::st_make_grid()`, so the workflow for this alternative is:

-1. Create a hexagonal grid, where each hexagon represents a similar area than each cell on the aggregated raster.
+1. Create a hexagonal grid, where each hexagon represents a similar area to each cell in the aggregated raster.
 2. Extract the values of the raster to the new grid.
 3. Finally, follow the same steps on data wrangling and plotting.

 When working with `sf::st_make_grid(square = FALSE)`, the parameter `cellsize` should be the "diameter" of the hexagon instead of the area.
-Luckly, we can infer this value since the area of a hexagon is
+Luckily, we can infer this value since the area of a hexagon is

 $$